 In this Annual Report, we have disclosed forward-looking information to enable investors to comprehend our prospects and take investment decisions.
 This Report and other statements-written and oral-that we periodically make contain forward-looking statements that set out anticipated results based on the Management's plans and assumptions.
 We have tried wherever possible to identify such statements by using words such as 'anticipate', 'estimate', 'expects', 'projects', 'intends', 'plans', 'believes', and words of similar substance in connection with any discussion of future performance.
-We cannot guarantee that these forward-looking statements of results are subject to risks, uncertainties and even inaccurate assumptions.
+We cannot guarantee that these forward-looking statements will be realised, although we believe we have been prudent in our assumptions.
+The achievements of results are subject to risks, uncertainties and even inaccurate assumptions.
 Should known or unknown risks or uncertainties materialise, or should underlying assumptions prove inaccurate, actual results could vary materially from those anticipated, estimated or projected.
 Readers should bear this in mind.